1. A property will be used as it was historically

 construction techniques or examples of craftsmanship

-the new material will match the old in composition,
+feature, the new feature will match the old in design,

 will be undertaken using the gentlest means possible.